 This MS Power BI Tutorial helps you learn this tool, from basic charts to advanced reporting.
-The Power BI tutorial links below will show you the step-by-step approach to connecting with multiple data sources, data transformations, and creating reports like charts, tables, matrices, maps, etc., with screenshots.
+The Power BI links below will show you the step-by-step approach to connecting with multiple data sources, data transformations, and creating reports like charts, tables, matrices, maps, etc., with screenshots.
 Use them to learn all the important concepts of the Microsoft Power BI tutorial step by step.

 Microsoft Power BI is one of the most popular Data Visualization tools and Business Intelligence Tools, and this tutorial explains everything about it.

-Power BI tutorial basic introduction
+Basic Introduction of Power BI tutorial

 - Add, Rename, Duplicate, and Delete Pages